Fuann/Fuann.github.io/_news/announcement_4.md

 related_posts: false
 ---

-One paper accepted to NAACL 2025, see you in Albuquerque! :pushpin: :sparkles:
+One paper has been accepted to NAACL 2025, see you in Albuquerque! :pushpin: :sparkles: